18th C, walnut, Shanxi.

 32½” h.
 16¼” w.
 14½” d.

-The over 300-years old tables have survived quite well with its original brown lacquer intact.
-Some cracks occurred which appear to be from aging in a high and dry climate the Shanxi region generally experiences.
+This pair of tables is in good condition with its original brown lacquer intact.
+Some hair-line cracks occurred which appear to be from aging in a high and dry climate the Shanxi region generally experiences.